JaredBeh/euler/8/gregory_redozubov/README.md

 ###Period 8
 This is HW00

 -I added this file and replaced the previous README, wich was a .txt file.
-Now this is a .md file (thanks to Mr. Z for telling me about Markdown
+Now this is a .md file